snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 You should add that configuration to a directory with the other enrichment configurations.
 In this example it was added to `se/enrichments` and it was called `pii_enrichment_config.json`.
 The above example and other enrichment configurations can be found as always in the [example configurations][gh-example-configs] on github.

-The configuration above is for a Snowplow pipeline that is using receiving events from the Snowplow JavaScript Tracker, plus a Mailchimp webhook integration:
+The configuration above is for a Snowplow pipeline that is receiving events from the Snowplow JavaScript Tracker, plus a Mailchimp webhook integration:

 * The Snowplow JavaScript Tracker has been configured to emit events which includes the `user_id` and `user_fingerprint` fields
 * The Mailchimp webhook (available since [release 0.9.11][release-0.9.11]) is emitting `subscribe` events (among other events, ignored for the purpose of this example)